What is Billable Utilization Rate and Why It Matters

 In the context of a project sold at a fixed price regardless of the work carried out, the billable utilization rate lacks relevance.

-If an employee spends 100% of his time on a customer project, but makes little progress on his tasks, he will have a high billable utilization rate, even if the project is likely to fall behind schedule.
+If an employee spends 100% of their time on a client project but makes little progress on completing their tasks, they will have a billable utilization rate high, even if the project is likely to be delayed.
+This is a situation that the billable utilization rate is not able to read.

 The billable utilization rate can push employees to work harder to meet targets, even though they are overloaded.